troychaplin/smart-media-replacement/readme.txt

 == Description ==

-Replace Media is a WordPress plugin that allows you to replace media files while maintaining their original URLs and metadata.
-This is particularly useful for updating files like PDFs, images, or other documents without breaking existing links.
+Smart Media Replacement is a WordPress plugin that allows you to replace media files while maintaining their original URLs and metadata.
+This is particularly useful for updating files like PDFs, images, or other documents without breaking existing links, especially when organizing media in year and month based folders.

 = Features =